Are you wondering how to transfer your offline address books online? If so, we are here to give you an in-depth guide on how to do so.

 Add some fun items such as grabbers that tie into your company’s message.
 There can be items such as notepads, shirts, pens, and magnets that include your name and make the recipient feel special.

 Adding faux postcards to the box of happy clients or even pictures with celebrities and influencers is a nice touch.
-On the back, be sure to tie it into your products and services.
+Be sure to tie it into your products and services on the back.

 Convince the Client

 When sending the gift boxes, you will want to encourage their business.
 You can do this by telling them who hires you.
 Identifying your ideal clients helps define who you work with and informs the client of your area of specialization.